U.S. World Business Lifestyle

 Information We Collect Through Automatic Data Collection Technologies

-As you interact with our Website, we and our third-party service providers may use automatic data collection technologies to gather certain information about your device, browsing behavior, and usage patterns.
-This information helps us operate our Website more efficiently, improve user experiences, and deliver relevant content and features.
+As you interact with our Website, we and our third-party service providers may use automatic data collection technologies to gather information about your device, browsing behavior, and usage patterns.
+This information helps us operate the Website, improve functionality, enhance user experience, and support analytics and advertising activities where permitted by law.

-• Device and usage details, such as IP address, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamps, and clickstream data;
+• Device and Technical Information, such as IP address, browser type, operating system, device identifiers, internet service provider (ISP), referring and exit pages, and date/time stamps;

 • Estimate audience size and usage patterns;

-• Detect and prevent security incidents or technical issues;
+• Detect, investigate, and prevent fraud, security incidents, and technical issues;

 We and our service providers may use the following tracking technologies:

-• Web Beacons (clear GIFs, pixel tags) - Small graphic images embedded in our web pages or emails that allow us to understand usage and engagement metrics, such as whether an email was opened or a page was visited.ebsite content and verifying system and server integrity).
+• Web Beacons (Pixel Tags) - Small graphic images embedded in web pages or emails that help us measure engagement, such as whether a page was visited or an email was opened.

-• Local Storage / Flash Cookies -Technologies used to collect and store information about your preferences or activity.
-These are not managed by standard browser settings.
-For more on managing Flash cookie settings, visit Adobe's Flash management tools.
+• Local Storage Technologies - Technologies used to store information about your preferences or activity.
+These may not be controlled through standard browser cookie settings.

-• Analytics Tools - We may use analytics services (such as Google Analytics) to better understand usage trends and performance.
-These tools may set their own cookies or collect identifiers as part of their service.
+• Analytics Tools - We may use third-party analytics services (such as Google Analytics) to better understand usage patterns and improve our Services.
+These providers may collect information using their own cookies or identifiers.
+For more information on how Google processes data, you may review Google's privacy materials.

 Do Not Track (DNT) Signals

-Some content, applications, or features on our Website, including advertisements, embedded media, analytics tools, and social media plugins, may be provided by third parties.
-These third parties may use cookies, web beacons, pixel tags, device identifiers, or similar technologies to collect information about your interaction with our Website or other websites over time.
-This may include:
+Some content, advertisements, embedded media, analytics services, or social media integrations on our Website may be provided by third parties.
+These third parties may use cookies, web beacons, device identifiers, or similar technologies to collect information about your interactions with our Website and other websites over time.

-• Your response to advertisements or embedded content.
+• Your interactions with advertisements or embedded content.

 We do not control the technologies used by these third parties or how they use the data they collect.
-Their collection and use of your information is governed by their own privacy policies, not ours.
+Their collection and use of information is governed by their own privacy policies.
+However, where required by applicable law, we require such third parties to process personal information in accordance with contractual restrictions and applicable data protection laws.

 Interest-Based Advertising and Cross-Site Tracking

-If you prefer not to receive targeted advertising, you can opt out of many ad networks and partners that participate in industry-wide self-regulation programs, such as:
+If you prefer not to receive targeted advertising, you can opt out of many ad networks and partners that participate in industry self-regulatory programs, such as:

-These tools allow you to opt out of personalized ads from participating companies.
-Please note, opting out does not mean you will stop seeing ads—it just means they may be less relevant to your interests.
+These tools allow you to opt out of personalized advertising from participating companies.
+Please note that opting out does not mean you will stop seeing advertisements - it means the advertisements you see may be less relevant to your interests.

 Some browsers and devices may also offer settings to block third-party cookies or limit cross-site tracking.
-See “Your Rights and Choices” below for more information about managing your preferences.
+Please see theYour Rights and Choicessection below for additional information about managing your preferences.

-We use the personal information we collect for a variety of business and commercial purposes, including:
+We use the personal information we collect for the following business and commercial purposes:

 • To present our Website and its contents to you;

-• To provide, operate, and maintain the Website and our services;
+• To provide, operate, maintain, and improve the Website and Services;

-• To manage your account, including registration, login, and subscription status;
+• To manage your account, including registration, authentication, and subscription status;

 • To fulfill our legal, contractual, and financial obligations, including billing and collections;

-• To communicate with you about your account, including subscription renewals, service notices, and policy updates;
+• To communicate with you regarding your account, subscription renewals, service notices, and policy updates;

-• To provide you with customer support and respond to your inquiries;
+• To provide customer support and respond to inquiries;

 • To personalize your experience and deliver tailored content, recommendations, and service offerings;